 “I am the resurrection and the life; whoever believes in me, even if he dies, will live, and anyone who lives and believes in me will never die.
-Do you believe this?“ This was the bold statement and subsequent question posed by Jesus to Martha in today’s Gospel, prompting Martha to utter the words that kick off today’s reflection.
+Do you believe this?“ This was the bold statement and subsequent question posed by Jesus to Martha in today’s Gospel (John 11:19-27), prompting Martha to utter the words that kick off today’s reflection.
 “Yes, Lord, I have come to believe that you are the Christ, the Son of God, the one who is coming into the world.”

 I have come to believe.
 There’s a certain candor in these words that so many of us can relate to.
 Faith is a gift meant to flourish in time as we grow in the gifts of the Spirit.
 We accumulate these gifts ~ wisdom, knowledge, fortitude and the like ~ by way of the Sacraments, a burgeoning prayer life, daily recitation of the Holy Rosary and quiet time in adoration of Jesus.
 With these words, similar to those spoken by Saint Peter that compelled Jesus to declare him the Rock upon which our church would be built (Matthew 16:18), Martha teaches us that faith is more than merely believing in Jesus.
 Martha comes to believe that Jesus could perform miracles, made manifest by her words to Him in today’s Gospel, perhaps the greatest profession of faith in all of Scripture: “Lord, if you had been here my brother would not have died.
 But even now I know that whatever you ask of God, God will give you.”
 Saint Martha teaches us that when you pray, pray big https://discover.hubpages.com/religion-philosophy/Pray-Big.

-Faith in Jesus is what fuels us when we suffer, consoles us when things don’t go the way we had hoped, and galvanizes us for the arduous but joyful journey they lies ahead.
+Faith in Jesus is what fuels us when we suffer, consoles us when things don’t go the way we had hoped, and galvanizes us for the arduous but joyful journey that lies ahead.
 Seek the intercession of Saint Martha today and always so that you too can develop an audacious faith, one which confidently seeks and expects miracles from the only true purveyor of miracles, God the Father.